Freshwater Snail Eggs in Fish Tank: What To Do?

 Rabbit Snail Eggs

 The rabbit snail is also sometimes called “Elephant Snail”.
 These types of snails are one of the most unique looking out there and can be a great addition to a good aquarium.
+There are also a lot of unique rabbit snail colors to choose from.

 Rabbit snails lay eggs that look very similar to nerite snail eggs, so be sure not to mix them up!
 Although the eggs look very similar, rabbit snails don’t need brackish water and usually hatch.
 The eggs usually hatch in 4-6 weeks, but they need to be fertilized by a rabbit snail.
 You can find these eggs anywhere in your aquarium: on the glass, wood, rocks, and other decorations.
 If you do not want any more rabbit snails, you can just remove the eggs and use them as food or throw them out.